larammerce/docs/8.x/core-concepts/README.md

     |---webpack.mix.js
 ```

-#### The App Directory
+#### The App Directory 1!+

 The `app` directory contains the core code of the application.
-almost all of the classes in the application will be in this directory.
+Almost all of the classes in the application will be in this directory.

 ```php{1}
 |---app/